Position Descriptions 2022

 A PhD in Civil, Environmental, Industrial, or Sustainable Engineering, Data Science, or a related discipline is required by the time of appointment.
 Experience with working on interdisciplinary projects or working with interdisciplinary teams is required.

-The scholar will collaborate with and be mentored by a group of faculty members working in the community sustainability and resiliency area.
-Current projects within the group span across urban decentralized energy and water systems, transportation infrastructure design, drinking water emergency planning and response, microgrids for islanded communities, infrastructure management and adaptation to climate change, and stormwater management.
+The scholar will collaborate with and be mentored by a group of faculty members working in the resiliency and sustainability area.
 The candidate will have opportunities to co-advise graduate and undergraduate students in support of their own independent research portfolio, publish papers as corresponding or co-corresponding author, submit and manage research grants as principle or co-co-principal investigator, and develop a teaching portfolio consistent with their expertise and interests (the expectation being one course annually).

 Additional professional development support will be provided in the form of annual professional development funds, as well as participation in faculty development academies with other early career tenure‐track faculty, coaching by senior faculty colleagues, monthly cohort meetings, workshops on teaching and learning, involvement in department activities, and support funds.
 Further college and university wide professional development workshops and academies, targeted at early career scientists and faculty, are also available.